anishbhatk/TerraformAssociate/README.md

-# Terraform Associate Exam Important Topics
+# Terraform Associate Certification Important Topics
 Terraform Associate Certification Tips

 I have recently cleared the Terraform Associate Certification.
 Here are the steps you can follow to prepare effectively: